Meson properties and symmetry emergence based on the deep neural network: Summary and outlook

-In this work, we build a deep neural network model to predict the total widths of mesons based on the Transformer architecture, which can also be used a tentative probe to determine the meson quantum numbers.
+In this work, we build a deep neural network model to predict the total widths of mesons based on the Transformer architecture, which can also be used as a tentative probe to determine the meson quantum numbers.
 The input feature vector is constructed from the meson quantum numbers and mass.
-To overcome the lack of data samples in training the deep learning model, we adopt the Gaussian Monte-Carlo data enhancement method to enhance the meson data by considering the experimental errors, which also significantly improve the robustness and generalization performance of the model.
-Within the widths range from $\sim10^{-14}$ to $\sim600$\,MeV, the relative errors of the model's predictions behave ${\epsilon=0.07\%, 1.0\%,}$ and {$0.14\%$} in the training set, the test set, and all the meson data, respectively.
-We present the width predictions for the current discovered mesons and some theoretical predicted ones.
-The obtained width spectra can provide useful references to both the experimental and theoretical researches and can also be tested by the future experiments.
-Its predictive deviations further serve as a valuable a probe to study the quantum numbers and inner structures for some undetermined mesons.
-Furthermore, the pure data-driven model is also investigated to have the well charge conjugation symmetry and the approximate isospin symmetry.
-The results indicate that the deep neural network has powerful learning and inference abilities to describe and explore the complicated interactions and physical laws in particle physics.
+To overcome the lack of data samples for training the deep learning model, we adopt the Gaussian Monte-Carlo data enhancement method to enhance the meson data by considering the experimental errors, which also significantly improves the robustness and generalization performance of the model.
+Within the width range from $\sim10^{-14}$ to $\sim625$\,MeV, the relative errors of the model's predictions are ${\epsilon=0.12\%, ~2.0\%,}$ and {$0.54\%$} in the training set, the test set, and all the meson data, respectively.
+We present width predictions for currently discovered mesons and some theoretical predicted ones.
+The obtained width spectra can provide useful references to both the experimental and theoretical research and can also be tested by the future experiments.
+Its predictive deviations further serve as a valuable probe to study the quantum numbers and inner structures for some undetermined mesons.